shanoysinc/My-FreeCodeCamp-Code/README.md

 # My-FreeCodeCamp-Code
-I all the codes I have written at codecamp so far
+All the codes I have written at codecamp so far